CaSToRC-CyI/EuroCC-Hackathon/README.md

 This is a repository for content relating to the Hackathon organised by EuroCC Cyprus with the Anticancer Society of Cyprus.

 # Quick start
+1. Make sure your key setup is correct
-1. Login on cyclone `> ssh hack24gp##@cyclone.hpcf.cyi.ac.cy`
+2. Login on cyclone `> ssh hack24gp##@cyclone.hpcf.cyi.ac.cy`
-2. `> sbatch hackathon/launch_hackathon.sub`
+3. `> sbatch hackathon/launch_hackathon.sub`
-3. Run command ssh command shown in connection_info.txt
+4. Run command ssh command shown in connection_info.txt
-4. Connect to jupyter server shown in connection_info.txt
+5. Connect to jupyter server shown in connection_info.txt
-5. Code your solution
+6. Code your solution

 <br>

 # What you'll be given
 * An excel of patient files.
-This can be found on the cluster under the hackathon folder in your account.
+This can be found on the cluster under the hackathon folder in your account's home directory.
   * You'll be given a small script which reads this into a Pandas DataFrame
-  * For acronym in the frequency and route fields, see first sheet of hackathon.xlsx
+  * For acronyms in the frequency and route fields, see first sheet of hackathon.xlsx
 * A list of pdf files containing the leaflets of medicines that are in the patient files.
 <br>

 # What we'll expect from you at the end of this hackathon

   Your submission should be a compressed zip or tar file containing your script and the json file described below.
 You can then send that compressed file by replying to the email Kyriaki sent to you with the team number.
-If you have used an external dataset, a small explanation in that email for how we can download it should be fine.
+If you have used an external dataset, a small explanation in that email for how we can download it should be fine or even better have that as part of your script.
   ****This should be submited by Sunday 13/10/2024 at 23:59!****
 <br>